-Software development life cycle is not the new concept.
-We all use different software development methodologies to make our lives easier… For example, using live streaming music, ride hailing taxi or location-based application has changed human behaviour for good.
+Software development life cycle is not a new concept.
+We all use different software development methodologies to make our lives easier… For example, live streaming music, ride-hailing taxi or location-based applications have changed human behavior for good.
 But have you wondered how these apps came to be?
 How to turn your mobile app idea into reality?

-Well, if you have, you need to understand the Software Development Life Cycle or SDLC.
-It is an extremely useful tool for development leaders who need to undertake the software development process.
+Well, if you have, you need to understand Software Development Life Cycle or SDLC.
+It is an extremely useful tool for developing leaders who are required to undertake the software development process.

 In this article, we will discover many kinds of software development life cycle models as well as their strengths and weaknesses.
 We will also provide you with a helpful guideline to determine when best to use each one of them.